clj-commons/pomegranate/README.md

 The arguments to `add-dependencies` look like Leiningen-style notation, and they are.

+Please note that **there are a number of scenarios in which `add-dependencies` will not work, or will not work as you'd expect**.
+Many of these are due to the nature of JVM classloaders (e.g. adding jars containing conflicting versions of a particular dependency will rarely end well), which Pomegranate does not currently attempt to hide.
+Thus, `add-classpath` and `add-dependencies` should be considered escape hatches to be used when necessary, rather than a regular part of your development workflow.

 ## Status of Aether support

 Pomegranate is being used by [Leiningen v2.x](http://leiningen.org) as